nelfurion/hacktues-PoC/README.md

 ###Admin
   - Exclusive admin page
   - See all users
+  - Add pages

+###Teams
+  - Teams are listed in a separate page

 ###Adding pages
   - Pages have their own name
   - Pages have their own href
-  - Pages have their own html (for now we just render the href of the page)
+  - Pages have their own html

 ###Navigation
   - Navigation renders all pages, that have the nav flag set to 'true'